-So for whatever reason you may be avoiding one or all of those ingredients (dairy, eggs…) – I’m going to show you how easy it is to make simple substitutions in order to veganize almost any baking mix!
-And not only veganize it, but also how-to add in some added nutrition benefits to your baked goods.
-Just as I did for this basic Blueberry Muffin Mix which is now studded with healthy slivered almonds, sprinkled with wheat germ and infused with some protein!
+So if you are avoiding one or all of those ingredients (dairy, eggs, etc.) I’m going to show you how easy it is to make simple substitutions in order to veganize almost any baking mix!
+And not only veganize it, but also how-to add in some added nutrition benefits to your baked goods — just as I did for the basic Blueberry Muffin Mix (below).

-No matter what you plan on doing with the box of baking mix – before you can “veganize” it – you have to make sure the base mix is free of a few items: dairy, eggs and even other animal products like gelatin.
+No matter what you plan on doing with the box of baking mix know that before you can “veganize” it, you have to make sure the base mix is free of a few items: dairy, eggs and even other animal products like gelatin.
 The dairy part is usually pretty easy.
 The ingredients will either have a CONTAINS: MILK or CONTAINS: DAIRY at the end of the list.
-Sometimes a CONTAINS: EGGS will be present – but not always.
-Other red flag ingredients most commonly found include: milk-powder, butter, dairy-powder, dried milk, butterfat and more.
-And also be warned, you probably want to stay away from any baking mixes containing natural or artificial food colorings – since those sources can sometimes be from animals.
-Especially red food coloring that may be found in mixes like red velvet cake.
-If the food coloring is spinach or beets – you’re good to go.
+Sometimes a CONTAINS: EGGS will be present but not always.
+Other red flag ingredients most commonly found include: milk powder, butter, dairy powder, dried milk, butterfat and more.
+And also be warned, you probably want to stay away from any baking mixes containing natural or artificial food colorings, as those sources can sometimes be from animals.
+However, if the food coloring is spinach or beets you’re good to go.

 Step Two: Read the Add-In’s

-After you have scanned the ingredients and verified that the ingredients inside the box are animal product free – you want to check the back of the box for the add-in’s.
-Now this is where most people would turn away – once they see eggs, butter and milk as must-have items.
-Well no fear, these items can all happily be subbed out for vegan ingredients.
-I have yet to find a vegan baking mix (containing non-vegan add-in’s) that I can’t happily veganize.
+After you have scanned the ingredients and verified that the ingredients inside the box are animal-free, you want to check the back of the box for the add-in’s.
+Of course, once most people see eggs, butter and milk as must-have items they turn away, but fear not: these items can all happily be subbed out for vegan ingredients.
+In fact, I have yet to find a vegan baking mix (containing non-vegan add-in’s) that I can’t happily veganize.

 Step Three: Vegan Baking Substitutions